-Eglinton Hotel in Salthill was once a popular seaside resort hotel, with an enviable view across Galway Bay towards the Clare Hills and the Aran Islands.
+Many of the photos featured in the online exhibition were taken in Salthill, where the Eglinton Hotel is located.
+The Eglinton has been a Direct Provision centre since 2000, but it was once a popular seaside resort hotel, with an enviable view across Galway Bay towards the Clare Hills and the Aran Islands.
 In fine weather the promenade is busy with people heading to the beach, walking their dogs, jogging, cycling, or simply watching the world go by from one of the many seafront cafes or bars.
-Lonergan's Bar, a traditional Irish pub, is on the corner.
-Just a short walk up the road is the summer fairground, and a little further along the iconic Blackrock Diving Tower juts out from the rocks across the water.
+A short walk up the road is the summer fairground, and a little further along the Blackrock Diving Tower juts out dramatically across the water.

-Eglinton Hotel has been a Direct Provision centre since 2000, housing families from many different countries seeking asylum.
-There is a small sign on the main door saying that it is no longer open to the general public.
-The windows at the side of the building reveal details of daily life squashed into a small space; washing hanging up to dry, a kettle on the windowsill, a push-chair pressed up against the glass, and a child's drawing.
-The barred gate to the car park at the back of the hostel is almost always closed, bearing the sign 'No turning at this point’.
+There’s a small sign on the main door of the Eglinton saying that it is no longer open to the general public.
+The windows at the side of the building reveal details of daily family life squashed into small spaces; washing hanging up to dry, a kettle on the windowsill, a child's crayon drawing taped to the windowpane, a push-chair pressed up against the glass.
+The barred gate to the car park at the back of the hostel bears the sign 'No turning at this point’.

 This work-in-progress exhibition looks forward to the new body of work I will be creating for Galway International Arts Festival 2021.
 In the meantime, on the Galway International Arts Festival website, you can see the 2020 online exhibition, which also includes some of my photographs of refugee settlements in Serbia, Greece and Northern France, as well as a selection of images from my series of London during Lockdown - Life in the Time of Corona.